aheister70/aheister70/README.md

-Hi 👋🏻 I am Anna,
+Hi 👋🏻,

-I study at Codam Coding College Amsterdam since October 2020 after/during a career in UX design.
+I am Anna and I study at Codam Coding College Amsterdam since October 2020 after/during a career in UX design.
 I use Github to store the code of my study projects.
 A few examples are:

 • <b>miniRT</b> - a minimal raytracing engine supporting spheres, planes, cylinders and triangles.<br>
 • <b>push-swap</b> - a project involving sorting data on a stack, with a limited set of instructions, and the smallest number of moves.<br>